James11222/James_CV/README.md

 ![Update publications](https://github.com/James11222/James_CV/actions/workflows/update_pubs.yml/badge.svg)

-This repo is offers an automation to updating a CV with publications.
+This repo offers an automation to updating a CV with publications.
 This repo was modified from Arjun Savel's original repo.

-The formatting of my CV is based on @davidwhogg's, and the implementation of continuous integration was inspired by @dfm's.
+The formatting of my CV is also based on @davidwhogg's, and the implementation of continuous integration was inspired by @dfm's.

 ## Process